Riverside Elementary School serves 942 students in grades Prekindergarten-5.

 - Reading Proficiency: 58% (Top 50%)

 - Source: National Center for Education Statistics (NCES), FL Dept. of Education

-Riverside Elementary School's student population of 833 students has stayed relatively flat over five school years.
+Riverside Elementary School's student population of 942 students has grown by 12% over five school years.

 Total Classroom Teachers

 Riverside Elementary School is ranked within the top 30% of all 3,655 schools in Florida (based off of combined math and reading proficiency testing data) for the 2020-21 school year.